Home Tips How to starch a skirt

 1. Pour some cold water into a glass and add 5 g of potato starch.

-3. In a saucepan, bring 1 liter of water to a boil.
+3. Bring 1 liter of water to a boil in a saucepan.

-4. Pour the contents of a glass into boiling water and boil for 5 minutes, stirring well.
+4. Pour the contents of the glass into boiling water and boil for 5 minutes, stirring well.

-5. Cool the resulting mixture and filter if lumps still appear.
+5. Cool the resulting mixture and strain if lumps still appear.

 How to starch a tulle skirt

-Tulle skirt that looks so much like a ballet tutu is every girl's dream.
-And if in everyday life not everyone decides to wear it, then they will certainly be able to afford such a skirt in an evening or even a wedding dress.
-Due to the complex cut, such skirts are slightly distorted under the weight of the layers, but correctly and moderately stiff, they look solemn and beautifully emphasize the waist.
+Tulle skirt, so similar to a ballet tutu, is every girl’s dream.
+And if not everyone decides to wear it in everyday life, then they will certainly be able to afford such a skirt in an evening or even a wedding dress.
+Due to the complex cut, such skirts are slightly distorted under the weight of the layers, but properly and moderately preened, they look solemn and beautifully emphasize the waist.

 BandB16

-1. Using a sponge, evenly, without haste, apply the cooled mixture to each layer of the skirt, starting from the bottom.
+1. Using a sponge, evenly, slowly, apply the cooled mixture to each layer of the skirt, starting from the bottom.

-2. You don't need to starch the top layers so that the skirt does not become too fluffy, but this is for your taste.
+2. You don’t have to starch the top layers so that the skirt doesn’t become too fluffy, but that’s up to your taste.

-3. We hang the skirt on a hanger until it dries completely.
-Never dry it in the cold.
+3. Hang the skirt on a hanger until completely dry.
+Under no circumstances should you dry it in the cold.

-4. We iron each layer of the skirt well with a steam iron.
+4. Iron each layer of the skirt well with a steam iron.

 How to starch a mesh skirt